clusterBMA: Bayesian model averaging for clustering: Methods

 \subsection{Symmetric Simplex Matrix Factorisation for Probabilistic Cluster Allocation}

-Having represented each candidate set of clustering results as a similarity matrix, we can generate a consensus matrix $C$ which is a posterior similarity matrix of co-assignment probabilities, using a weighted average of similarity matrices from input models $S^m, m = 1,...,M$.
-We calculate the $N \times N$ consensus matrix $C$ as the element-wise weighted average of the similarity matrices from each candidate model, weighted by the normalised weights $\hat{\mathcal{W}}_m$ as introduced in Eq.
-11 and 12:
+Having represented each candidate set of clustering results as a similarity matrix as in Eq.
+4 and having calculated normalised weights as in Eq.
+13, we can generate a consensus matrix $C$ which is a posterior similarity matrix of co-assignment probabilities, using a weighted average of similarity matrices from input models $S^m, m = 1,...,M$.
+We calculate the $N \times N$ consensus matrix $C$ as the element-wise weighted average of the similarity matrices from each candidate model, weighted by the normalised weights $\hat{\mathcal{W}}_m$:

-We then generate final probabilistic cluster allocations based on this consensus matrix using symmetric simplex matrix factorisation (SSMF), a method developed in the context of an approximate Bayesian method for clustering,\citep{duan2020latent} and applied for Bayesian distance clustering.\citep{duan2021bayesian} Having specified a final number of clusters $K_{BMA}$, this method can be used to factorise an $N \times N$ posterior similarity matrix, in this case the consensus matrix $C$, into an $N \times K_{BMA}$ matrix of cluster allocation probabilities resulting from this BMA pipeline, $A^{BMA}$.\\~\
+We then generate final probabilistic cluster allocations based on this consensus matrix using symmetric simplex matrix factorisation (SSMF), a method developed in the context of an approximate Bayesian method for clustering \citep{duan2020latent}, and applied for Bayesian distance clustering \citep{duan2021bayesian}.
+Having specified a final number of clusters $K_{BMA}$, this method can be used to factorise an $N \times N$ posterior similarity matrix, in this case the consensus matrix $C$, into an $N \times K_{BMA}$ matrix of cluster allocation probabilities resulting from this BMA pipeline, $A^{BMA}$.\\~\

-For each input model, we suggest choosing the optimal number of clusters $K_m$ based on multiple cluster internal validation indices.
-To select the maximum number of clusters for the final BMA clustering solution $K_{BMA}$, one possible heuristic is to select the largest $K_m$ across the input models.
-SSMF as implemented by Duan (2020) includes an L2 regularisation step, which is useful for emptying redundant clusters in the final clustering results represented in $A^{BMA}$.
+For each input model, we suggest choosing the optimal number of clusters $K_m$ based on a variety of cluster internal validation indices.
+To select the number of clusters for the final BMA clustering solution $K_{BMA}$, one possible heuristic is to select the largest $K_m$ across the input models.
+SSMF as implemented by Duan includes an L2 regularisation step \citep{duan2020latent}, which is useful for emptying redundant clusters in the final clustering results represented in $A^{BMA}$.
 This L2 regularisation step can result in fewer final clusters than selected for $K_{BMA}$.
 For instance, where a model $\mathcal{M}_f$ with fewer clusters $K_f$ is heavily weighted by $\hat{\mathcal{W}}_f$ relative to other models, the \textit{clusterBMA} solution may contain $K_f$ combined clusters after L2 regularisation even where a larger $K_{BMA}$ is selected.\\~\